robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 - A complete MMR(n) defines an mmr with n nodes where no equal height sibling trees exist.
 - `i` shall be the index of any node, including leaf nodes, in the MMR
+- g shall be the zero based height of a node in the tree.
 - `H(x)` shall be the SHA-256 digest of any value x
 - `||` shall mean concatenation of raw byte representations of the referenced values.